IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    Other implications related to the change of MAC addresses are discussed in
    {{?RFC9797}}.

-   The document does not specify how to map the policy group identifiers to dedicated fields, Group-Based Policy (GBP) discussed in {{Section 6.2.3 of ?RFC9638}}
-   provides an example of how that may be achieved.
+  The document does not specify how to map the policy group identifiers to dedicated fields.
+Group-Based Policy (GBP), discussed in {{Section 6.2.3 of ?RFC9638}}, provides an example of how that may be achieved.

 ## Editorial Note (To be removed by RFC Editor)